 The emphasis in the Lower School is very much on ‘finding your feet’ in new academic and social environments.
 We want our young Paulinas to explore many different options of the school curriculum as well as the clubs, music, drama and sporting activities.
 They have the opportunity to learn new subjects and skills and can be creative and inquisitive in their learning before the focus on exams starts in the Middle School.

-Kate Frank, Head of Lower School
+Giles Bennett, Head of Transition and Lower School